daa97/daa97.github.io/projects.md

 ## HANI Non-Invasive Temperature Sensor
 **2020-2022 | *New Product for Omega Engineering***

-At Omega Engineering, I worked extensively upon firmware and hardware developments directly before and after the release of a non-invasive clamp-on temperature sensor known an [HANI](https://landing.omega.com/hani/) ("high accuracy, non-invasive").
-Some of my work focused on determining the heat transfer of different operating conditions and to improve the HANI's accuracy and robustness.
+At Omega Engineering, I helped to develop firmware and hardware for a new patent pending non-invasive clamp-on temperature sensor known as [HANI](https://landing.omega.com/hani/) ("high accuracy, non-invasive").
+Much of my work focused on determining the heat transfer of different operating conditions to improve the HANI's accuracy and robustness.
 This involved a combination of theoretical modeling and empirical verification.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ilyYz7Ka0kk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 I conducted tests of the HANI's performance to allow expanding to new configurations and operating environments and wrote correspond test reports.
 This involved managing large datasets, and I developed an Excel framework using macros to automate data aggregation and processing.
 I also tested and evaluated the performance of prospective components and worked with vendors to ensure our specifications were met.

 Our patent application providing further details on the conceptual and practical application of this device is publicly available [here](https://image-ppubs.uspto.gov/dirsearch-public/print/downloadPdf/20220260432).

 ## Preventing Defects in Metal 3D Printing
 **2019 | *Research Project with Drexel TAMG***